ansible/molecule/docs/examples.rst

             └── README.md

-The role initialized with Molecule (baz in this case) would simply reference the dependant roles via it's ``converge.yml`` or meta dependencies.
+The role initialized with Molecule (baz in this case) would simply reference the dependent roles via it's ``converge.yml`` or meta dependencies.

 Molecule can test complex scenarios leveraging this technique.